-Mohab is a highly qualified business executive with significant experience, skills, and success in management, business development, law, and finance in the telecommunications, information technology, content, and energy sectors.
+Mohab is a highly qualified business executive with significant experience, skills, and success in management, business development, law, and finance in the telecommunications, information technology, energy, and now entertainment sectors.

 Until September 2010, Mohab was Vice President of Business Development and Legal of wi-tribe limited (“wi-tribe”), a subsidiary of Ooredoo QSC. wi-tribe was the broadband wireless arm of Ooredoo, with operations in Jordan, Pakistan, and the Philippines, and license / spectrum holdings covering 275 million people.
 Mohab was one of two co-founders of wi-tribe, with Ooredoo acquiring a majority of wi-tribe in March of 2007.

 Prior to his telecommunications and information technology activities, Mohab was an energy transactions and regulatory attorney at the world-renowned law firm Skadden, Arps, Slate, Meagher & Flom LLP in Washington, D.C.
 Before that, he was an attorney with the Saudi Arabian Oil Company (“Saudi Aramco”), where he handled corporate, contracting, and technology issues.